Former TN Assembly Spkr Sedapatti Muthiah no more | Politics

 He represented Sedapatti constituency as MLA for four times.
 He was also MP for two terms and a former union minister as well.

+He was an 'outstanding' politician, an MLA from Sedapatti, Member of Parliament from Periyakulam segment twice and held the post of union Minister for Surface Transport, he said.

+''His demise is an irreparable loss to the country specially to Tamil Nadu and particularly to the people of southern region of the state,'' Ravi added.

-Chief minister Stalin, also the president of the ruling DMK, condoled Muthiah's death.
+Chief minister Stalin, also the president of the ruling DMK, expressed grief over Muthiah's death.

-Recalling Muthiah joining the DMK in his father, the late M Karunanidhi's presence, Stalin hailed the former's contribution for the growth of the Dravidian party.
+Recalling Muthiah joining the DMK in his father, the late M Karunanidhi's presence, Stalin hailed the former's contribution to the growth of the Dravidian party.

 ''I had recently met him at the hospital when I visited Madurai.
-I am anguished by his death,'' Stalin said in a condolence message.
+I am anguished by his death,'' Stalin said in his condolence message.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)